Art Festival Frequently Asked Questions

 Balances are due at least 30 days prior to the event for art and craft shows.
 For each show that we have not received the balance on or prior to this cut off date, there will be a $50.00 late fee due for art shows and $15.00 craft shows in addition to your show balance, with NO EXCEPTIONS.
 We no longer will accept payment at the show.
 If full payment is not in the office along with the late fee by the Friday before the show, you may not be allowed to participate or your space may be forfeited to another exhibitor.
 Please contact our offices to confirm receipt of your payment prior to participation.
 This will assist everyone during set-up.
 Repeated late payments will also result in loss of deposit privileges.

-Cancellations must be made in writing at least 60 days prior to an art show for art shows and (4) weeks prior to a craft show.
+Cancellations must be emailed in writing at least 60 days prior to an art show for art shows and 30 days prior to a craft show.
 If you cancel with the proper amount of notice, you will receive a credit (good for 2 years from cancelled show date) for all show fees paid.
 (APFs are non-refundable) We do not, at any time, issue refunds unless we have cancelled a show with ample time prior to its scheduled date.
-If a show is cancelled AFTER logistical and advertising arrangements have been made, refunds will not be issued under our rain or shine policy also due to any forces of nature, (i.e. hurricanes, tornados, floods, earthquakes) as outlined in the application.
-If you are not paid in full at this time you are still liable for the balance.
+If a show is cancelled AFTER logistical and advertising arrangements have been made, refunds will not be issued under our rain or shine policy nor due to any forces of nature, (i.e. hurricanes, tornados, floods, earthquakes) as outlined in the application.
+If you are not paid in full at this time, you are still liable for the balance.
 We understand that there are many unforeseen circumstances that may arise last minute, however, we cannot make exceptions to this policy.

 WHAT IS THE PROCEDURE FOR ADVERSE WEATHER AND HOW DO I PROTECT MY BOOTH?